-For a more detailed description about this exhibition, visit the Raku Museum website.
+For a more detailed description about this exhibition (in Japanese), visit the Japanese Folk Dolls Museum website.

-Photos # 2, 3, and 5 courtesy of the Raku Museum.
+Photos # 2, 3, and 5: Courtesy of the Japanese Folk Dolls Museum.

 © 2016 - 2019 Seisen Media Ltd.